ghartsel/RapidMarkup/style_guide.md

 >
 > 3. Click the **Restore this database from previous snapshot** icon.

 Cookbook recipes are task topics.
 A cookbook is similar to a tutorial in that both are task-oriented but cookbook recipes are related as a set of progressive tasks, where later recipes build on the knowledge gained from earlier recipes.
-Tutorials tend to be standalone, self-contained tasks.
+Tutorials tend to be standalone, self-contained artifacts.

-Effective cookbook recipes follow these *minimalism* principles:
+Effective cookbook recipes include these *minimalism* principles in the presentation:

 - Provide hands-on, action-oriented steps for accomplishing a task.
-Some overview content can introduce a recipe but it should be minimized.
-The key to cookbooks is hands-on learning: "Show don't tell".
+Some overview content can introduce a recipe but it should be minimal: "Show don't tell".
 - Anchor the task in the user's domain.
 - Include descriptions of possible errors and error recovery steps.
 - Guide the reader on where to find additional information.